sassoftware/gentle-intro-stats-using-sas-studio/data/readme.md

-This repository contains the sample code for the book *A Gentle Introduction to Statistics Using SAS<sup>Ⓡ</sup> Studio*.

-Data files are .xlsx files.
-Sample programs are .sas files.
+Here you will find the datasets referenced in Ron Cody's A Gentle Introduction to Statistics Using SAS Studio.
+For any questions or comments on these datasets, please email saspress@sas.com.